-Parts of Melania Trump’s speech at the Republican National Convention in July 2016 were strikingly similar to Michelle Obama’s speech from eight years ago.
+Parts of Melania Trump’s speech at the Republican National Convention in July, 2016, were strikingly similar to Michelle Obama’s speech from eight years ago.
 How does this happen?
-Plagiarism at this level is typically the result of sloppiness, not outright theft, but it’s still just as egregious a result no matter the underlying cause.
+Plagiarism at this level is typically the result of carelessness, not outright theft, but it’s still just as much of an error, no matter the underlying cause.
 If you don’t want this to happen to you, then you need to be aware of plagiarism and how to avoid it.

 In 2008, here’s what Michelle Obama said, in part (most of the highlights in these passages, which show the similar parts, are from a Wall Street Journal article about the plagiarism).

 Like my family, they scrimped and saved so that he could have opportunities they never had themselves.
 And Barack and I were raised with so many of the same values: that you work hard for what you want in life; that your word is your bond and you do what you say you’re going to do; that you treat people with dignity and respect, even if you don’t know them, and even if you don’t agree with them.
 And Barack and I set out to build lives guided by these values, and pass them on to the next generation.
 Because we want our children—and all children in this nation—to know that the only limit to the height of your achievements is the reach of your dreams and your willingness to work for them.

 And here’s the similar passage from Melania Trump’s speech:

 From a young age, my parents impressed on me the values that you work hard for what you want in life, that your word is your bond and you do what you say and keep your promise, that you treat people with respect.
 They taught and showed me values and morals in their daily lives.
 That is a lesson that I continue to pass along to our son.
 And we need to pass those lessons on to the many generations to follow.
 Because we want our children in this nation to know that the only limit to your achievements is the strength of your dreams and your willingness to work for them.

 You can watch a video of the similar snippets from their speeches here.